pedroha/overtone-repl/README.md

 Hence, I took the following steps to create this ZIP package.

-Just download the ZIP file, uncompress, and double-click on /bin/clj-1.bat
+Just download the <a href="https://github.com/pedroha/overtone-repl/archive/master.zip">ZIP file</a>, uncompress, and double-click on /bin/clj-1.bat

 How to re-create a standalone Overtone REPL